 This is all kind of like when you’re in a room and someone is talking about you and you know they’re talking about you and you want to say, “Hey, you realize I’m standing right here.”
 But, you don’t say anything and you just let them speak. :-)

 Friday, March 9, 2018

 By Scott Shaw

 Ever since I wrote The Stories of the Production for Max Hell Frog Warrior and Guns of El Chupacaba, I have been deluged with requests to write one about The Roller Blade Seven.
-To begin with, there is a chapter in my book, Zen Filmmaking on the creation of The Roller Blade Seven that I believe provides a lot of insight into what went on behind the scenes and I really recommend you read it.
+To begin with, there is a chapter in my book, Zen Filmmaking on the creation of The Roller Blade Seven that I believe provides a lot of insight into what went on behind the scenes and has a bit of a different focus than this discourse.
 I wrote that when Don was still alive and he really liked it.
-It was up on this website for a while—way back in the way back when.
+It was up on scottshaw.com for a while—way back in the way back when.
 I recommend you read it if you really want some insight into the making of this film.

 There are a few prerequisites to the telling of this story that you readers should know about at the outset.
 As all movies are, this film was created based upon a conglomeration of personalities.
 Some of these personalities were good; some were not.
 So, I am going to tell this story as truthfully as possible.
 But, there are a lot of secrets.
 For those of you out there who are worried about what I might say; don’t be.
 Though I am going to tell a truthful story here, your secrets are safe with me.
 And, I imagine as the story of the creation of RB7 is so vast, I will probably be coming back and doing tune-ups on this essay as new remembrances come to mind—which is something that is not uncommon among my web-based articles.
 Mostly, this piece is a study in psychology more than simply a fact-based dissertation on filmmaking.